FelixOnline/v2/content/articles/2014-1-17-all-male-swan-lake-makes-ballet-history.md

  - /arts/4240/all-male-swan-lake-makes-ballet-history
 imported: true
 comments:
+ - value: >
- - this is not new  was created in the 90s
+     this is not new - was created in the 90s

 # Article Taxonomies
 categories: